 Negotiating debt on your own isn’t easy.
 Depending on your situation and the amount of debt you owe, a debt settlement firm could help you save money and get out of debt faster.
 However, debt settlement is a largely unregulated industry.
 Many debt settlement firms are not honest; some are outright scams.
 Read online reviews and check the Better Business Bureau listings before choosing a debt settlement company.

 Is debt settlement right for me?

-If you’ve been making the minimum payments for your credit cards on time, and your credit score is still good to excellent, you may explore debt consolidation, instead.
+If you’ve been making the minimum payments for your credit cards on time, and your credit score falls in the good to excellent range, you may explore debt consolidation options, instead.
 You can use a personal loan, home equity loan, or a credit card with a zero percent introductory APR on balance transfers to pay off your debt.

 If you feel that learning some financial skills and sticking to a budget may be enough to help you get out of debt, consider a credit counseling service.
 A not-for-profit credit counselor can help you establish a debt management plan, which is a specific form of debt consolidation based on your unique financial circumstances.
 With a debt management plan, your credit counselor evaluates what you’re able to afford and negotiates with your creditors for lower monthly payments, lower interest, and/or waived fees and penalties.
 You make monthly payments to the credit counseling agency, which pays your creditors per the terms of the agreement.